DogeTheBeast/College_notes/PHY 157/Thermodynamics/Cyclic processes/Cyclic Process.md

 ![[isothermal process.jpg]]

 # Adiabatic processes
-Adiabatic processes are processes which occur when there is no change in th
+Adiabatic processes are processes which occur when there is no change in the value of *Q*.

 ---
 Read also -